This tutorial shows how to create a Capital Investment Plan in Excel.

-Also, my template calculates the terminal value as a function of the EBITDA and a multiplier.
+Also, the spreadsheet calculates the terminal value as a function of the EBITDA and a multiplier.

 For example, if an EBITDA in the exit year equals $1m and the valuation multiplier is 10, the terminal value will be $10m (i.e. 10 x $1m EBITDA).

-Each industry’s multiplier will differ, and you can get it by looking at historical market transactions (such as acquisitions or IPOs) in the recent period.
+Each industry’s multiplier will differ, and you can get it by looking at historical market transactions (such as acquisitions or IPOs) in recent periods.

-Learn more: Visit my tutorial on How to Build a Cash Flow Forecast in Excel or How to Create a Real Estate Investment Model in Excel for examples of other methods of valuation, such as DCF.
+Learn more: Visit my tutorial on How to Build a Cash Flow Forecast in Excel or How to Create a Real Estate Investment Model in Excel for examples of other valuation methods, such as DCF.